York Mills station: Entrances

 The construction of a mixed-use development at the northwest corner of Wilson Avenue and Yonge Street requires the demolition of the subway station entrance at that corner.
 As of July 2022, the TTC is planning a new accessible entrance to be built within the new development.
 The expected completion is in 2025.

 Art

-A tapestry called "Breaking Ground" by artist Laurie Swim was installed in the station in 2010 to commemorate the 50th anniversary of an accident that took place in Hoggs Hollow.
-On March 17, 1960, the incident popularly known as the "Hoggs Hollow Disaster" occurred.
-Five young Italian immigrant workers were killed while constructing a tunnel for a water main.
-The details of the accident, where they were trapped 35 feet underground in a cramped, dimly lit tunnel, sparked a public outcry over the lack of safety standards in construction and ultimately led to an improvement in working conditions in Ontario.
+A tapestry called Breaking Ground by artist Laurie Swim was installed in the station in 2010 to commemorate the 50th anniversary of the Hoggs Hollow Disaster.
+This accident, which occurred on March 17, 1960, saw five Italian immigrant workers perish while constructing a tunnel for a water main.
+The details of their deaths sparked a public outcry over inadequate safety standards in construction and led to significant improvements in working conditions across Ontario.

 Subway infrastructure in the vicinity

 The line passes under the Don River West Branch just south of the station platforms.
 The original plan was for an elevated station and a high-level bridge over the river, but local residents objected and the underground layout was substituted.
 Consequently, trains approach the station from both directions on a steep downgrade.